zhaokun-bit/LUSPI-Driving-Style/README.md

 *   **Status:** 🔒 **Confidential / Under Embargo**
 *   **Reason:** The dataset is currently subject to a commercial confidentiality agreement (NDA) and strict data security regulations.
 *   **Release Plan:** We are committed to open science.
-This dataset is scheduled to be released in this repository upon the expiration of the confidentiality period (**Expected: After 2027**).
+This dataset is scheduled to be released in this repository upon the expiration of the confidentiality period.

 #### Data Structure Description
 Although the raw data cannot be shared at this moment, the processed kinematic features utilized in our LUSPI framework follow this format (CSV):